superflows-dev/react-commentview/README.md

 - awsMediaConvertEndPoint: AWS region specific mediaconvert endpoint
 - mediaConvertRole: Media convert role
 - mode: view / edit / deleted
+- preventEditToView: Flag, which enables or disabled the switch from edit mode to view mode after submit
 - edited: Flag, which sets the visibility of the edited marker
 - showEdit: Flag, which sets the visility of the edit button (edit button changes the mode from view to edit) (optional)
 - showDelete: Flag, which sets the visibility of the delete button (optional)